 The HPCSA has reacted in extraordinary ways in conducting its case.
 It has pulled patients out of a hat.
 It has made witnesses appear and disappear at the drop of the same hat.
 The HPCSA has demanded evidence from Noakes that his tweet won’t kill infants and adults on a genocidal scale.
 Noakes obliged with the evidence – over 40 hours, with 1163 slides and 5093 pages, citing 354 publications and/or materials.
 When he gave the evidence, the HPCSA turned a jaundiced, bleary eye.

 Perhaps the most fabulous thing about this saga really is the HPCSA’s response to the science for LCHF.
-It tried arguing that Noakes’ evidence is all irrelevant.
-It presented a single, solitary, highly flawed study purporting to debunk LCHF.
-The study does nothing of the sort.
+Their lawyers tried arguing that Noakes’ evidence is all irrelevant.
+They presented a single, flawed study purporting to debunk LCHF.

 Noakes’ legal team argued that there’s a far more likely reason why the HPCSA has ignored the evidence for LCHF: It cannot answer the science.